Model Aggregation for Risk Evaluation and Robust Optimization: MA approach in distributionally robust optimization

-In this section, we consider general robust optimization problems where uncertainty is addressed by the WR and ${\rm MA}_2$ approaches, i.e., $\preceq_2$ is chosen as the partial order.
+In this section, we consider optimization problems in which uncertainty is addressed by the WR and ${\rm MA}_2$ approaches, i.e., $\preceq_2$ is chosen as the partial order.
 Let $A$ be a set of possible actions, $f:A\times \R^d \to \R$ be a loss function, $\mathcal F$ be a set of cdfs on $\R^d$, and $\mathcal F_{\mathbf a,f}$ is defined by \eqref{eq-mulUS}.
 We consider the following two optimization problems